Quick Refills FAQs

 The Quick Refill feature can only fill the same quantity as the previous fill.
 You may add a special note in the instructions to fill for your desired quantity or call the pharmacy directly.

-- All prescriptions have an expiry date based on the date the prescription was placed on your file.
+- Depending on provincial pharmacy laws, all prescriptions have an expiry date based on the date the prescription was either written or first filled.

-- Depending on the provincial pharmacy laws and nature of the medication, this time-frame could be 1 year or 18 months.
-This expiry date does not take into account whether you had filled your medication, or have refills remaining.
+- Depending on provincial pharmacy laws and nature of the medication, this timeframe could be 1 year, 18 months, or 2 years.

-- Therefore, a prescription can expire even if you have refills remaining.
+- Prescription expiry date is not dependent on refills remaining.
+A prescription can expire even if you have refills unused.

-- Your prescription could have been inactivated due to a dosage or therapy change.
-For example, if you were taking a blood pressure medication and your physician authorized a change in therapy to a new blood pressure medication, the pharmacy staff would inactivate your old prescription.
+- Your prescription can be inactivated due to a dosage or therapy change.
+For example, if you were taking a blood pressure medication and your physician authorized a change in therapy to a new blood pressure medication, the pharmacist would inactivate your old prescription and replace with the new prescription.
+This is to ensure that a previous therapy is not filled by mistake.

-- Or, following an assessment, the pharmacist may be able to provide an interim supply until your next appointment (depending on the medication).
+- the pharmacist may be able to issue an emergency supply of medication to last you until a new prescription is issued (depending on the medication and pharmacist assessment)

 - Your insurance plan restricting early access to your refills.